-- Place the onion, red pepper, and cabbage on a sheet of aluminum foil and drizzle lightly with 1/2 tablespoon olive oil.
-Chop off the top of both garlic heads (so cloves are exposed) and place on their own sheet.
+- Place onion, red pepper, and cabbage on a sheet of aluminum foil and drizzle lightly with 1/2 tablespoon olive oil.
+Chop top off garlic heads so cloves are expose and place on a separate sheet.
 Drizzle with 1/2 tablespoon olive oil.

-- Wrap the foil around the vegetables and garlic heads and place in the oven.
-Bake for 30 minutes.
+- Wrap foil around vegetables and garlic, and bake for 30 minutes.

-- Once finished, place the roasted vegetables into a food processor with the edamame, dill, lemon salt, pepper, and paprika.
+- Place roasted vegetables into a food processor with edamame, dill, lemon juice, salt, pepper, and paprika.
 Pulse until grainy.
-Tip: Use the leftover oil from roasting the veggies!

-- Turn the food processor on and drizzle the 1/4 cup olive oil into the chute while it mixes.
-Puree until smooth.
-Tip: For thinner consistency, add up to 2 tablespoons of water.
+- Turn food processor on and drizzle in remaining 1/4 cup olive oil until smooth.
+(For thinner consistency, add up to 2 tablespoons water.)